 A student who witnesses or is the victim of an incident of hazing, sexual harassment, or bullying should report such incidents to a guidance counselor, administrator, or seek out the Dignity Act Coordinator (DAC) for each school building as follows:

-West Sand Lake Elem 674-7175: Averill Park High School 674-7000:
+West Sand Lake Elem 674-7175:

-Ms. Megan Beauchamp Ms. Ann LaSalle beauchampm@apcsd.org lasallea@apcsd.org
+Ms. Megan Beauchamp beauchampm@apcsd.org

-Miller Hill - Sand Lake Elem 674-7075: Algonquin Middle School 674-7100:
+Miller Hill - Sand Lake Elem 674-7075:

-Mr. Jeff McLane Ms. Linda Bille mclanej@apcsd.org billel@apcsd.org
+Mr. Jeff McLane mclanej@apcsd.org